nilaybostan/run_voigt_analysis/README.md

 ./run_voigt_analysis

-2) Momentum corrections, applying Rochester corrections
+2) Momentum corrections, applying Rochester corrections:

 you need to be in cmsssw to run this code, so you should do first `cmsenv` and then, run the code by using the command below: